rohit-vaswani/coding-interview-preparation/readme.md

 -- Many possible cases at each point of the time? [editDistance, coinChange, maxConnectedBoxes] -- is this a repeating problem? [construct-object]

-## Recursive approach [decodeStr, construct-object, word-search-iii]
+## Recursive approach [decodeStr, construct-object, word-search-iii, logic.3]
-1. Confirm yourself the return type / output of the function*
+1. RETURN TYPE: CONFIRM THE RETURN TYPE OF THE FUNCTION, HELPS WRITING AGGREGATION CONDITION EASY* [jump-game]
+3. BASE CONDITION.
+4. NON BASE CONDITION.
+KNOW POSSIBLE OPTIONS.
+5. AGGREGATION OPERATIONS [Basis return type]
-2. Always take minimal example to understand the problem/solution better.
+6. Always take minimal example to understand the problem/solution better.

-3. Identify base conditions.
-Handle them first.
-4. Handle non-base condition, one-by-one.
-Make yourself fool that recursive function will return the proper answer.
-5. Think about the aggregation operation to converge to the answer.
-6. Always think the example while defining non-base conditions
+## SLIDING WINDOW APPROACH
+1. Condition to Expand the window
+2. Condition to shrink the window [max-unique-substring]
+3. Condition to fast-forward / back ward the window  (or back)
+4. Always write j< arr.length & capture ans on the expansion. [max-prison-break]

 # Iterative Approach [trapping-rain-water, zigzag-conversion]
 1. Think what exactly needs to be done at each iteration [Increase window, call helper function, terminate, find prev min]